core-wg/senml-more-units/draft-ietf-core-senml-more-units.md

-outweigh the above considerations, the use of secondary units in "u" fields MAY be enabled by indicating a new SenML version that specifically allows this and/or by using a field with a label name that ends with the "_" character ("must-understand" field) that specifically allows this.
+outweigh the above considerations, the use of secondary units in "u" fields MAY be enabled by indicating a new SenML version that specifically allows this and/or by using a field with a label name that ends with the "_" character ("must-understand" field) whose definition specifically allows this.
 The definition of these versions and fields is outside the scope of the present specification; one such definition is provided in {{-versions}}.